mdavids/rfc/content/draft-davids-forsalereg-19.md

 to rely on conventional mechanisms (e.g., WHOIS or Registration Data Access Protocol (RDAP)) to retrieve and present contact information.

-TXT records in the same RRset, but without a version tag, **MUST NOT** be interpreted or processed as a valid "\_for-sale" indicator.
+TXT records in the same RRset that lack a version tag **MUST NOT** be interpreted as a valid "\_for-sale" indicator.
 However, they may still offer some additional information for humans when considered alongside a valid record.
 For example: